Obtenez 3 recommandations concrètes pour votre site e-commerce

 Test your site on multiple devices and browsers.
 The user experience must be fluid everywhere.

-7. Work on accessibility A good site is one that is accessible to all.
-Here are a few basics:
+A good site is one that is accessible to all.
+Here are some basics:

 • Colors with good contrast